- Campus & Student Life

 Ringling College and Audio Text

-The Ringling College maintains memberships in both Learning Ally and Bookshare and can help students access files for course-related texts that are available at either site.
-No collection is complete, however, and sometimes neither has organization has what a student needs.
-We have several other resources and, with a bit of time, can scan and convert almost any text into audio form.
-We have one copy of Kurzweil 3000, a premier scanning and read aloud program and also demonstration copies of Don Johnston's Read Out Loud.
+As no book service collection is complete, Ringling College have several other resources and, with a bit of time, can scan and convert almost any text into audio form.
+We have one copy of Kurzweil 3000, a premier scanning and read aloud program.
+Primarily this program allows the disabilities services office (at the ARC) to scan and convert text books and articles in formats that allow listening.
 Students who want these programs on their own computers should purchase them as at present the college does not provide that software.

 There are also commercial sources for audio text.
 Audio.com offers a range of currently popular titles, and some publishers regularly include E books s options for many text books.
 If such versions are available, students can purchase--or download for free--the documents.

-Finally, the Macintosh Notebook computers given to students on entering Ringling College, have text-to-speech capability as part of the operating system.
+An easy and always available option for text-to-speech is the Macintosh operating system.
+All note book computers given to students on entering Ringling College, have built-in text-to-speech capability.
 Any text-based file, whether document, PDF, web page or email, can be selected and listened to with adequate electronic voices.
-Inexpensive and very easy to use.
 Many instructors upload PDFs of important readings for their classes to websites on or off campus.
-If these PDFs are not yet accessible, they can be processed through OCR (Optical Character Recognition) and made readable on any Mac or other text to speech software.
+If these PDFs are not yet accessible, they can be processed through Kurzweil's OCR (Optical Character Recognition) and made readable on any Mac or other text to speech software.

 Arranging for Audio Texts